-With 274,000 people now and streaking toward a million, fast-growing Albuquerque, New Mexico, now offers you the opportunity of a lifetime to own choice big-city homesite land for pennies on the dollar-far below current market prices.
-Learn how you can actually be a big landowner here for only \$10 monthly and get in on the fortune-building potential of big-city land in this booming sunshine resort metropolis, famed for best climate in the U.S.A.
+With 274,000 people now and streaking toward a mil-With 274,000 people now and streaking toward a mil-lion, fast-growing Albuquerque, New Mexico, now offers you the opportunity of a lifetime to own choice big-city homesite land for pennies on the dollar-far below current market prices.
+Learn how you can actually be a big landowner here for only \$10 monthly and get in on the fortune-building potential of big-city land in this borning curshing resort metropolis, city land in this booming sunshine resort metropolis, famed for best climate in the U.S.A.